widgetbook/widgetbook/packages/widgetbook_generator/README.md

 The generator works with the annotations documented at [package:widgetbook_annotation](https://pub.dev/packages/widgetbook_annotation).

-# How to run the generator
+# Run the generator

 The generator defined in this package uses [package:build_runner](https://pub.dev/packages/build_runner) to generate the desired code.

-You can run the generator by running `flutter pub run build_runner build`.
+You can execute the generator by running `flutter pub run build_runner build`.

 If you are making a lot of changes while developing you can also run `flutter pub run build_runner watch` so [package:build_runner](https://pub.dev/packages/build_runner) will listen for changes in the file system and update Widgetbook accordingly.

-# How to start the generated app
+# Start the generated app

 The generator will create the `app.widgetbook.dart` file in the same directory as the file in which `@WidgetbookApp` is used.
 For details about this see the documentation of [package:widgetbook_annotation](https://pub.dev/packages/widgetbook_annotation).